ctb/titus-blog/src/webmaking-science-lab-thoughts.rst

 integrate some form of data -- qualitative or quantitative observations -- with some form of conceptual or quantitative model.

+Wouldn't it be neat if anyone could create such stories?
+Or fork, modify, and republish them?

 I think Mozilla could have a real impact here by combining technology that already exists for telling stories with data and models, providing a collaboration platform that enables github-style